Eric-Chung-0511/Learning-Record/Projects/README.md

 * Finally, by precisely evaluating model performance using tools like confusion matrices, **ROC curves**, and **Precision-Recall Curves**, I can thoroughly understand the strengths and weaknesses of models, thereby making wiser decisions in real world problems.

+### 🎛️ Unsupervised Machine Learning - Clustering:
+* In the realm of unsupervised learning, I have already begun implementing techniques like KMeans and DBSCAN, which play crucial roles in discovering inherent structures within unlabelled data.
+  - **KMeans** excels in identifying clusters based on centroid proximity, making it particularly suitable for applications that require partitioning of data into distinct groups, such as customer segmentation.
+  - **DBSCAN** is a density-based clustering algorithm, suitable for identifying groups of arbitrary shapes and capable of recognizing noise points.

+* Looking ahead, future advancements will focus on scaling these algorithms to handle larger datasets more efficiently and enhancing their ability to discern more subtle patterns and relationships in the data.
+This ongoing development and deeper integration of clustering techniques into my analytical toolkit will continue to enhance the robustness and scope of my data analysis capabilities.

 # :gem: Future Goals and Directions

 ### 🧠 Deep Learning: